 <meta http-equiv="X-UA-Compatible" content="IE=EmulateIE7">

-If you would like to make this change throughout your site and do not want to edit every page edit your .htaccess file and add the below lines into that file.
+If you want to make this change throughout your site without editing every page, edit your .htaccess file and add the following lines into that file.

 # Emulate IE7 to prevent compatibility view BrowserMatch "^.*MSIE 8.*$" emulate_ie7 Header set X-UA-Compatible "IE=EmulateIE7" env=emulate_ie7